Domestic Abuse and Violence

 For those locked into an abusive relationship, getting help is not always as simple as just leaving, in fact it could be dangerous.

 One Family's Story

 This unfortunately is a true story about how many lives one alcoholic can affect, and how alcoholism can spiral into a full-fledged family disease.

 Domestic Abuse and Alcohol

 Statistics seem to indicate a connection between alcohol and drug abuse and domestic violence, but others question the cause-and-effect relationship.

 If you suspect that a child is being abused or neglected, you should call your local Child Protective Services (CPS) agency or the CPS agency in the State in which the abuse occurred.

-A research of domestic violence-related deaths has revealed that in 83 percent of the cases the victim was either separated or about to terminate the relationship, giving scientific basis for the long-held belief that the most dangerous time for those involved in abusive relationships is when they try to leave.
+A study of domestic violence-related deaths has revealed that in 83 percent of the cases the victim was either separated or about to terminate the relationship.

 Mate's Behavior Can Signal Domestic Violence

 A study of how men behave toward their partners found that specific acts or tactics used to continue and protect their relationship could be a harbinger of danger and signal a possibility of future violence.